haquema/makers-javascript-fndamentals/contents/7b-thermostat-ui.md

 # Coding challenge: Thermostat CLI

+/** EDU
+  Since asynchronous programming and callbacks are covered only in the last section, we're using `readline-sync` to read input from the CLI, which behaves like Ruby's `gets` for example and will feel more familiar.
+**/

 We can now run tests to make sure all the methods of our `Thermostat` are correctly implemented.
 However we'd like to be able to interact with it as well - perhaps from the command line.

 We'll use a new npm package called `readline-sync` for this: